Energy, economy, and emissions: A non-linear state space approach to projections: Scenario analysis

 In this paper, we focus on the 1.9 $W\text{m}^{-2}$ scenario, which restricts radiative forcing level to 1.9 $W\text{m}^{-2}$ by the end of the twenty-first century.
 Under this scenario, the goal set by the Paris Agreement to limit the global mean temperature rise relative to the pre-industrial level below 1.5 ${ }^{\circ} \text{C}$ is achievable \cite{rogelj2018scenarios}.
 Across all 1.9 $W\text{m}^{-2}$ scenarios, the probability of limiting peak warming below 1.5 ${ }^{\circ} \text{C}$ ranges from 20\% to 48\%, with the probability inversely related to yearly GHG emissions in 2030 \cite{rogelj2018scenarios}.

-Following \citeA{rogelj2018scenarios}, we use the name SSPx-1.9, where ``x'' refers to the specific SSP storyline x$=1,2,5$.
+Following \citeA{rogelj2018scenarios}, we use the name SSPx-1.9, where x$\in\left\{1, 2, 3, 4, 5\right\}$ refers to the specific SSP storyline.
 Note that due to high regional heterogeneity, all models under SSP3 fail to generate a solution that achieves limiting the end-of-century forcing to 1.9 $W\text{m}^{-2}$.
 The goal is also challenging for SSP4 and SSP5, although it is reached by the marker model in SSP5 \cite{rogelj2018scenarios}.
+For this reason, we restrict our focus to SSP1-1.9, SSP2-1.9, and SSP5-1.9.

 Table \ref{SSP1.9} presents an overview of some key features of the energy sector for SSP1-1.9, SSP2-1.9, and SSP5-1.9, where the marker scenario achieves the goal of 1.9 $W\text{m}^{-2}$.
 Despite SSP5-1.9 having a fossil-fueled storyline, it assumes a phase-out of all fossil fuels and the largest annual reduction in energy intensity.
 SSP1-1.9 features the highest final energy reduction, aligning with its core narrative of adopting a sustainable path.
 All scenarios exhibit an increase in the share of non-biomass energy \cite<e.g.,>{creutzig2015bioenergy}.